kamni/vuppudj/README.md

 so you may want to `cd` to the directory before starting or use absolute paths when running your script.

-Your project must also have a passenger_wsgi.py file that can run from the `django` folder of VUPPUDJ (i.e., one level above where your project directory will sit -- the passenger_wsgi.py file gets copied outside of the project directory to mimic the setup that some web hosts use).
+Your project must also have a passenger_wsgi.py file to run your Django project.
+See the 'Usage' section below for configuring `project.cfg` to point to your passenger_wsgi.py file.

 ## Usage